When to Call a Doctor for Back Pain

 By Jon Stiffler PTA/Sports Center Manager

-When Should You Call A Doctor for Back Pain?
+When Should You Call a Doctor for Back Pain?

 Low back pain

-Low back pain, probably the most common form of back pain, seldom needs the treatment of a doctor.
+Low back pain, probably the most common form of pain, seldom needs the treatment of a doctor.
 Again, self-treatment, such as rest, hot or cold packs, anti-inflammatory drugs, or Tylenol, may alleviate the problem in a few days.
 If your symptoms persist after two or three days, you may want to call a physician.
-Other symptoms you may have that might require immediate medical attention include numbness in you arms or legs, shooting pain that travels down your leg into your foot, the inability to stand erect, or loss of bladder or bowel control.
+Other symptoms you may have that might require immediate medical attention include numbness in your arms or legs, shooting pain that travels down your leg into your foot, the inability to stand erect, or loss of bladder or bowel control.
 If any of these symptoms occur, you need to see a physician as soon as possible.

 JOI Low Back Muscles